Share this Post

 Table of Contents

 When deciding between interior waterproofing systems, be cautious of cookie-cutter designs.
-Different factors come into play when deciding on what type of waterproofing system to put into your basement.
-What kind of foundation you have?
+Different factors come into play when deciding what type of waterproofing system to put into your basement.
+What kind of foundation do you have?
 How wide is the footing?
 How thick is your basement floor?

 NOTE: Your contractor will not honestly know the absolute thickness of the floor and width of the footing until he removes the first piece of the basement floor to install drainage.

 You have to get the right match.
 Don’t lock yourself into any cookie-cutter waterproofing systems.
 They don’t work well in most foundations and are hardly adaptable to wide footers and thick floors.
 Once a cookie-cutter waterproofing contractor opens up your floor and finds that your foundation is constructed non-standard, they will work around it.

 NOTE: Cookie-cutter waterproofing systems work around the restrictions and code-compliance by making compromises.